Emmzy17/Emmzy17/README.md

 - 🔭 I’m currently working on [Image Steganography](Building API for Different Softwares)

-- 🌱 I’m currently learning **FastAPI, Web3, Internet, Databases and other Awesome stuffs**
+- 🌱 I’m currently learning **FastAPI, Hacking, Internet, Databases and other Awesome stuffs**

 - 👯 I’m looking to collaborate on [Open Source Blockchain and AI Projects](Cybersecurity Tools and Projects)